srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 ## In This Lab

-In this lab, you will begin exploring the Azure IoT services that you will use to provision and connect IoT devices for your solution (IoT Hub and IoT Hub Device Provisioning Service).
+In this lab, you will create and examine an Azure IoT Hub and an IoT Hub Device Provisioning Service.
 The lab includes the following exercises:

-* Naming Resources with Unique Names
+* Explore Globally Unique Resource Naming Requirements
 * Create an IoT Hub using the Azure portal
 * Examine features of the IoT Hub service
 * Create a Device Provisioning Service and link it to your IoT Hub